peppertech/HOL2017/README.md

 This project is a collection of smaller Hands-On-Lab sessions presented at the 2017 Oracle OpenWorld/JavaOne Conference.

-These sessions will allow someone who is brand new to Oracle JET, to get a good understanding of the basic concepts of working with JET while creating, editing, and publishing a very simple application, or if you are already familiar with JET, the advanced session will provide you an existing Dashboard application and walk your through extending it to connect to a REST service to enable CRUD operations on a table, as well as connecting to a WebSocket service for random updates to your data.
+These sessions will allow someone who is brand new to Oracle JET, to get a good understanding of the basic concepts of working with JET while creating, editing, and publishing a very simple application.
+If you are already familiar with JET, the advanced session will provide you an existing Dashboard application and give you options for extending it, such as connecting to a REST service to enable CRUD operations on a table, or connecting to a WebSocket service for random updates to your data.

 ### Prerequisites